 By default, I’ve got Vim set up to not word wrap.
 While this is useful for writing code, it sometimes is a nuisance when writing notes or posts for my site as the sentences are cut off past the current view.

-Toggling is pretty straightforward in Vim, so in instances in when I do need the copy in front of me to be word wrapped I could turn it off and then quickly turn it off again.
+Toggling is pretty straightforward in Vim, so in instances when I do need the copy in front of me to be word wrapped I could turn it on and then quickly turn it off again.

 Command to turn on word wrap in Vim